British literature: British identity

 The nature of British identity has changed over time.
 The island that contains England, Scotland, and Wales has been known as Britain from the time of the Roman Pliny the Elder (c.
 23 AD–79).
 English as the national language had its beginnings with the Anglo-Saxon invasion which started around AD 450.
 Before that, the inhabitants mainly spoke various Celtic languages.
 The various constituent parts of the present United Kingdom joined at different times.
 Wales was annexed by the Kingdom of England under the Acts of Union of 1536 and 1542.
-However, it was not until 1707 with a treaty between England and Scotland, that the Kingdom of Great Britain came into existence.
+However, it was not until 1707 with a treaty between England and Scotland that the Kingdom of Great Britain came into existence.
 This merged in January 1801 with the Kingdom of Ireland to form the United Kingdom of Great Britain and Ireland.
+Subsequently, Irish nationalism led to the partition of the island of Ireland in 1922; thus the literature of the Republic of Ireland is not British, although literature from Northern Ireland is both Irish and British.

+In 1927 the Royal and Parliamentary Titles Act 1927 formally changing the name of the UK to the United Kingdom of Great Britain and Northern Ireland.

 Until fairly recent times Celtic languages continued to be spoken widely in Scotland, Wales, Cornwall, and Ireland, and these languages still survive, especially in parts of Wales.

-Subsequently, Irish nationalism led to the partition of the island of Ireland in 1921; thus literature of the Republic of Ireland is not British, although literature from Northern Ireland is both Irish and British.

 Works written in the English language by Welsh writers, especially if their subject matter relates to Wales, has been recognised as a distinctive entity since the 20th century.
 The need for a separate identity for this kind of writing arose because of the parallel development of modern Welsh-language literature.

 Because Britain was a colonial power the use of English spread through the world; from the 19th century or earlier in the United States, and later in other former colonies, major writers in English began to appear beyond the boundaries of Britain and Ireland; later these included Nobel laureates.